zubinchopra/portaldocs/portal-sdk/README.md

 * [Blade opening and communication between blades]()

 ### Loading and managing data
-Since your extension is just web code, you can make AJAX calls to various backend services to load data into your UI.
+Since your extension is just web code, you can make **AJAX** calls to various services to load data into your UI.
 The framework provides a data library you can use to manage this data.
 * [Making authenticated calls to Azure Resource Manager (ARM)](portalfx-data.md#making-authenticated-ajax-calls)
 * [Data Context, data views, and data caches](portalfx-data.md)
 * [Auto-refreshing client data](portalfx-data-refreshingdata.md#auto-refreshing-client-side-data-aka-polling)